c-sp/age/docs/gameboy/serial.md

 For the sake of simplicity we only look at DMG serial transfer.
 On CGB serial transfer speed can be changed by `KEY1` and `SC` settings.
-However, this comes down to simply using different clock bits to calculate serial transfer state.
+However, this just requires using different clock bits to calculate serial transfer state.